Dermal Fillers

 • Permanent: 2 years or more

-The science of dermal fillers
+The science of facial volumising treatments

 HA is manufactured as multiple polymers that are bound together similar to a string of beads.
 It is a liquid in the non-crosslinked form.
 Cross-linking HA increases the cohesion of the product and transform from a liquid into a gel.
 The hardness of the gels relates to the amount of crosslinking.
 The greater the amount of crosslinking the harder the gel.
 The concentration of the HA and the size of gel particles also influence the hardness of the gel.